-- Alula (al-yuh-luh): part of a bird's wing
+- Alula (al-yuh-luh): A part of a bird's wing

-- Arara (ah-rah-rah): type of bird
+- Arara (ah-rah-rah): Type of bird

 - Mem (mehm): Letter in Hebrew and Arabic alphabets

-- Aeaea (ee-ee-uh): Greek mythology place
+- Aeaea (ee-ee-uh): Greek mythological island

 Palindrome Place Names for Girls

-- Abiriba (ay-bee-ree-bay): in Nigeria
+- Abiriba (ay-bee-ree-bay): Located in Nigeria

-- Acaiaca (ah-k-eye-ah-kah): in Brazil
+- Acaiaca (ah-k-eye-ah-kah): City in Brazil

-- Aluula (uh-loo-oo-luh): in Somalia
+- Aluula (uh-loo-oo-luh): Coastal town in Somalia

-- Aramara (ar-uh-mar-uh): in Australia
+- Aramara (ar-uh-mar-uh): Rural town in Queensland, Australia

-- Ateleta (ah-tay-lay-tuh): in Italy
+- Ateleta (ah-tay-lay-tuh): Comune and town in central-southern Italy

-- Aua (ow-ah): in Germany and Ethiopia
+- Aua (ow-ah): Name of a village in Germany and a city in Ethiopia

-- Elole (el-ole): in Senegal
+- Elole (el-ole): Village in Senegal

-- Etsaste (eh-stah-steh): in Estonia
+- Etsaste (eh-stah-steh): Village in Estonia

-- Ziliz (zee-leez): in Hungary
+- Ziliz (zee-leez): Village in Hungary